CumulusNetworks/docs/content/sonic-202012/Monitoring-and-Troubleshooting/What-Just-Happened.md

 b2d1e2ea041a        docker-database:latest            "/usr/local/bin/dock…"   13 hours ago         Up 12 hours                             database
 ```

-### Integrating "What Just Happened" with SONiC systemd
+### How What Just Happened Interoperates with SONiC systemd

-What Just Happened container is managed by systemd in the same way as any other component in SONiC, thus any systemctl command can be applied to What Just Happened.
-To see the status of the service after What Just Happened is enabled:
+`systemd` manages the What Just Happened container just like any other SONiC component, so you can run any `systemctl` command on What Just Happened.
+To see the status of the service after you enable What Just Happened:

 ```
-admin@sonic:~$ sudo systemctl status what-just-happened.service
+admin@switch:~$ sudo systemctl status what-just-happened.service
 what-just-happened.service - Service providing "What-Just-Happened" feature functionality
    Loaded: loaded (/etc/systemd/system/what-just-happened.service; static; vendor preset: enabled)
    Active: active (running) since Wed 2020-06-03 10:48:49 UTC; 15s ago